 The Following treatments require a prescription before purchase.
 A quick consultation with the Doctor to determine suitability is required.

-It is highly recommended to obtain tablets at least a week before departure as all treatment regimens should be started before entering the endemic area
+It is highly recommended obtaining tablets at least a week before departure as all treatment regimens should be started before entering the endemic area

 It is not recommended to travel to endemic areas if you are pregnant as there is a greater risk of contracting malaria.
 Your child is also at risk as the malaria parasite infects the blood and can pass through to the child in the womb.